Table of contents

 You might run into all sorts of weird bugs during use.
 Here are answers to the most frequent issues I've collected:

-The main reasons are usually hitting the device limit or licensing issues.
+Most of the time, the main reasons are hitting the device limit or problems with licenses.

-First, check if you are on the Fan Plan but trying to download on a 2nd device (Fan Plan is limited to 1 device).
-If so, you need to delete content on the old device or upgrade to Mega Fan.
-Secondly, check if that specific anime actually has a download button, as licensing agreements change rapidly.
-If everything looks fine but it still won't download, try clearing the App cache or reinstalling.
+First, make sure you are on the Fan Plan and not trying to sync with a second device (the Fan Plan only works with one device).
+If that's the case, you need to either erase some files from the old device or update to Mega Fan.
+Second, see if that anime really does have an offline button, because license deals change quickly.
+If everything seems good but it still won't work, try deleting the App cache or reinstalling it.

 Simply put, it means caching video inside the App so you can play it without internet.

-But please note the difference between "caching" and "downloading files."
+But please note the difference between "caching" and "owning local files."
 Official offline viewing is encrypted and requires internet verification periodically (every 7 days).
 This is a completely different concept from owning a digital movie file.

 No — DRM protection will result in a black screen.